Dwarfobserver/Bottomless/README.md

 ### Project organisation

-The project is built with cmake and gcc or clang (msvc is not supported).
+The project is built with cmake and msvc, gcc or clang.
 There is three main parts :

  - The common code